 Show me a Left winged poet, and I will show you a loudmouth, greedy for attention in all its forms, defaulting on loans and using excuses like, “Why pay the bank back?
 It’s rich enough already.”

 Let us go back to our cavemen.
-You can see from that example, there is nothing wrong with charging for a service or for the loan of a product.
+Notice from that example, there is nothing wrong with charging for a service or for the loan of a product.
 It can save lives in many cases, so it is a great thing to have.
 One can show millions of such examples.

 Cap interest rates and people will turn to other choices, including gangster loans and theft.
 A desperate person determined to get money will go get it, using any means at their disposal.
 Banks provide high-interest cards to cover their risk.
 Prohibit such rates, and they will say, “Okay, no more cards for risky customers.”

 Tucker would say, “That’s great, because it is better for the risky customer not to have credit,” but where does he think those people go?

 One answer is they get a loan from the mob, and then risk torture and death by defaulting.
 Another is to get a gun and hold up a 7-Eleven.
 Do-gooders are thus responsible for driving up poverty, crime, and murder, and while they do this, they help the Mob make money.